Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 sum(outputs) - sum(inputs) = sum(kernel_excess)
 ```

-Simplifying slightly (ignoring transaction fees), we can see how entire Mimblewimble blocks can be treated exactly as single transactions.
+Simplifying slightly (ignoring transaction fees), we can see how a Mimblewimble block can be treated exactly as single transaction.

 Similarly, transactions could be aggregated before block construction and thus enter the mempool at an already aggregated state.
 The Dandelion stem phase does so automatically when possible, and it could also be done manually and potentially through different aggregation services.

 ### Kernel Offsets

-There is a subtle problem with Mimblewimble blocks and transactions as described above, that needs to be addressed.
+There is a subtle problem with Mimblewimble blocks and transactions as described above, which needs to be addressed.
 Given a set of inputs, outputs and transaction kernels, a subset of these will combine to reconstruct a valid transaction.

 Consider the two following transcations: